manos-mark/visual_servoing/README.md

 <p align="center"><img src=images/poses.png></p>

 ## 5. Controller - Convert rotational and translational matrices to homogeneous matrices
-The homogeneous transformation is encoded by the extrinsic parameters `R` and `t` and represents the change of basis from world coordinate system `w` to the camera coordinate sytem `c`.
+The homogeneous transformation is encoded by the extrinsic parameters `R` and `t` and represents the change of basis from world coordinate system `w` to the camera coordinate system `c`.
 Thus, given the representation of the point `P` in world coordinates, `Pw`, we obtain `P`'s representation in the camera coordinate system, `Pc`, by:

 <p align="center"><img src=images/camera_points.png> </p>